 A UK 2:1 honours degree, or its international equivalent, in a relevant discipline.

 Applicants do not need to have language teaching experience to enter this programme.
 Applicants may also be considered on the basis of employment or relevant experience.

-If applicants are studying in a Chinese 211 institution, they must have a minimum overall average of 80% for courses and at least 80% on the dissertation.
-For non-211 institutions, they must have an average of 85% for courses and 80% on the dissertation.
+If applicants are studying in a Chinese university on our priority list, they must have a minimum overall average of 80% for courses and at least 80% on the dissertation.
+For applicants at any recognised university not on our priority list, they must have an average of 85% for courses and 80% on the dissertation.